-64. (1) The Executive Authority may issue regulations not inconsistent with this Act concerning-
+64. (1) The Executive Authority may issue regulations not inconsistent with this Act concerning -

-- (a) any matter in respect of which this Act authorises regulations or policy; - (b) the handling of, and control over, the assets of the Legislature; - (c) the improvement and maintenance of the assets of the Legislature; - (d) the alienation, letting or other disposal of the assets of the Legislature; - (e) an appropriate supply chain management system for the Legislature which complies with Chapter 6; - (f) the financial management of the provision of support services and constituency funding to political parties represented in the Legislature; - (g) the rendering of free services by the Legislature's administration; - (h) the determination of any scales of fees, other charges or rates relating to services provided by the Legislature's administration; - (i) the writing off of, or settling of claims in respect of, losses of money or other assets of the Legislature or amounts owed to the Legislature; - (j) liability for losses and damages, and procedures for recovery, including the recovery of fruitless and wasteful, unauthorised and irregular expenditure; - (k) the cancellation or variation of contracts that are to the detriment of the Legislature; - (1) the settlement of claims by or against the Legislature; - (m) the waiver of claims by the Legislature; - (n) the remission of money due to the Legislature; - (o) gifts or donations to officials of the Legislature; - (p) vouchers or other proofs of receipts or payments, which are defective or have been lost or damaged; - (q) varying the time period within which any act must be performed in terms of this Act if it is necessary to achieve conformity with the budgeting or accounting cycles applicable to the public sector; and - (r) any other matter concerning the financial management of the Legislature that may facilitate the application of this Act. - (2) Regulations in terms of subsection (1) may prescribe that the prior approval of the Executive Authority must be obtained for particular actions. - (3) The Accounting Officer must- - (a) ensure that drafts of regulations required by this Act are prepared; - (b) periodically review regulations made in terms of the Act; and - (c) when appropriate, ensure that draft amendments are prepared. - (4)(a) The Executive Authority may approve departures from regulations or condone a failure to comply with a regulation provided that the objectives of the Act are not undermined. - (b) The reasons for any decision taken in terms of paragraph (a) must be recorded in writing and submitted to the oversight mechanism promptly. - (5) The Executive Authority must ensure that a draft of any proposed regulations dealing with any matter contemplated in section 34 or Chapter 6 is published for public comment. - (6) Regulations issued by the Executive Authority in terms of subsection (1) may come into effect only after they have been approved by the Legislature.
+- (a) any matter in respect of which this Act authorizes regulations or policy; - (b) the handling of, and control over, the assets of the legislature; - (c) the improvement and maintenance of the assets of the legislature; - (d) the alienation, letting or other disposal of the assets of the legislature; - (e) an appropriate supply chain management system for the legislature which complies with Chapter 6; - (f) the financial management of the provisions of support services and constituency funding to political parties represented in the legislature; - (g) the rendering of free services by the legislature's administration; - (h) the determination of any scales of fees, other charges or rates relating to services provided by the legislature's administration - (i) the writing off of, or settling of claims in respect of, losses of money or other assets of the legislature or amounts owed to the legislature;

+(j)liability for losses and damages, and procedures for recovery, including the recovery of fruitless and wasteful, unauthorized and irregular expenditure;

+- (k) the cancellation or variation of contracts that are to the detriment of the provincial legislature; - (1)) the settlement of claims by or against the legislature; - (m) the waiver of claims by the legislature; - (n) the remission of money due to the legislature; - (o) gifts or donations to officials of the legislature; - (p) vouchers or other proofs of receipts or payments, which are defective or have been lost or damaged; - (q) varying the time period within which any act must be performed in terms of this Act if it is necessary to achieve conformity with the budgeting or accounting cycles applicable to the public sector; and - (r) any other matter concerning the financial management of the legislature that may facilitate the application of this Act. - (2) Regulations in terms of subsection (1) may prescribe that the prior approval of the Executive Authority must be obtained for particular actions. - (3) The accounting officer must - - (a) ensure that drafts of regulations required by this Act are prepared; - (b) periodically review regulations made in terms of this Act; and - (c) when appropriate, ensure that draft amendments are prepared. - (4) (a) The Executive Authority may approve departures from regulations or condone a failure to comply with a regulation provided that the objectives of the Act are not undermined. - (b) The reasons for any decision taken in terms of paragraph (a) must be recorded in writing and - (c) submitted to the oversight Committee promptly. - (5) The Executive Authority must ensure that a draft of any proposed regulations dealing with any matter contemplated in section 34 or Chapter 36 is published for public comment.

-- (7) The Accounting Officer must publish all regulations approved by the Legislature- - (a) in a the Announcements, Tablings and Committee Reports document of the Legislature; and - (b) in the Provincial Gazette, if the regulations deal with a matter contemplated by subsection (5).
+- (6) Regulations issued by the Executive Authority in terms of subsection (1) may come into effect only after they have been approved by the legislature. - (7) The accounting officer must publish all regulations approved by the legislature - (a) in the Announcements, Tablings and Committee Reports document of the legislature ; and (b) in the Provincial Gazette.